 Negligent death cases in Georgia fall under two different types of claims.
 The first is a traditional wrongful death claim, which is brought by the decedent’s survivors (children, parents, or other lawful heirs) and seeks the “full value of the life” of the decedent, from the perspective of the decedent.
 This encompasses economic damages, including the projected income of the decedent over their lifetime, and intangibles, such as the decedent’s enjoyment of their life.

 These factors are determined by a jury.
 Georgia has no specific formula for calculating these factors, though the grief of the decedent’s survivors is not considered.

 A surviving spouse has the right to sue for wrongful death in Georgia, though the spouse must share the recovery equally with surviving children.
 In circumstances where a surviving spouse is required to share a wrongful death recovery with a decedent’s minor child, the child’s share of up to $15,000 may be held by the child’s natural guardian without posting a bond.

 If a minor child’s share of the recovery is $15,000 or more, a guardian of the child’s property must be qualified in probate court, and a bond must be posted.
 The bond requirement may be avoided if the probate court approves a structured settlement, with annuity payments going to the child after they reach age 18, with the cash held by the child’s natural guardian remaining less than $15,000.

 The second type of Georgia wrongful death claim, referred to as a “survivor action,” is brought by the decedent’s estate.
-This type of claim is filed by the executor or administer of the estate, and seeks compensation for medical expenses prior to death, the pain and suffering of the decedent and funeral expenses.
+This type of claim is filed by the executor or administrator of the estate and seeks compensation for medical expenses before death, the pain, and suffering of the decedent and funeral expenses.